Ecdosis/MML-editor/mml-dialect.md

 #### smartquotes
 This keyword takes a bare boolean value.
 If true single and double-quotes will be converted into curly quotes in UniCode.
 If false they will be left alone.
 Already curly quotes will be left unchanged.

+#### softhyphens
+This keyword also takes a bare boolean value.
+If true, hyphens at the ends of lines will be replaced by &lt;span class="soft-hyphen"&gt;-&lt;/span&gt;.
+Currently no special processing for hard-hyphens, that is, when hyphenated words are split over a line, is available, since this requires dictionary lookup to work.

 #### headings
 This keyword designates an array of tag defintions.
 Each definition may contain two keys: "tag" which gives the single character used as a setext underlining to designate headings, and "prop" which is the class of the HTML element that will be created.
 The name of the HTML element depends on the order.
 The first heading will be H1, the second H2 up to H6.